opil/documentation/docs/admin/OPIL/opil_server.md

 Make sure to store your measurements and calculations as you are going to use the very next steps.
 It is also possible that you may have to slightly adjust some values by 1 pixel or so for a perfect alignment.
 This will be checked later in this guide.

 ### Annotations
 Annotations are labeled positions of importance in the layout.
-The annotations you will be working with in this guide are marked in the following image:
+Such labeled positions could be pick-up and drop-off locations, charging stations or pallet stacks.
+The annotations you will be working with in this guide are all pallet locations and are marked in the following image:
 ![demo_map_annotations.png](./img/demo_map_annotations.png)

 During this step, you should record the position and orientation of each labeled position for future use.
 The orientation is called `theta` in the configuration file.
 The orientation also defines the approach direction and is defined as follows: